Simultaneous Multiband Photometry of the Early Optical Afterglow of GRB 240825A with Mephisto: Discussions and Conclusions

 Since long GRBs have been proposed to occur in star-forming dusty regions of a galaxy \citep{Paczynski98}, the effects of dust extinction are important for understanding the environments and progenitors of long GRBs.
 In fact, only about 60\% of \texttt{Swift} GRBs are detected in optical wavelengths, and the remaining 40\% (so-called ``dark GRBs'') is undetectable in the optical bands, as a result of the attenuation of optical photons by the intervening dust \citep[e.g.,][]{Draine02}.
 Some evidence shows that the extinction curve toward the individual GRBs could be described by an SMC-like curve with a steep far-UV rise, implying the predominance of small grains in the local environments near the GRB sources \citep[e.g.,][]{Heintz17,Zafar18}.
 Besides, some early optical afterglows of GRBs, e.g, GRB 111209A \citep{Stratta13} and GRB 120119A \citep{Morgan14}, show significant red-to-blue color change within a few hundred seconds after the prompt emission phase.
 Such a red-to-blue change also appears in our observations of the early afterglow of GRB~240825A, see the discussion in Section \ref{oa} shown.
 Thus, GRBs are good probes of their immediate environment, and the blue optical bands carry information about extinction, probing the existence of dust in the GRB emission region.
 In physics, \citet{Hoang20} studied rotational disruption and alignment of dust grains by radiative torques induced by afterglows and found that optical-near-infrared extinction decreases and ultraviolet extinction increases due to the enhancement of small grains.
 This mechanism might explain the feature of the afterglow of GRB 240825A, see Section 3.3 of \citet{Hoang20} for a detailed discussion.

 Finally, we also analyze the properties of the host galaxy of GRB~240825A, based on the data from the SDSS, PanSTARRS and HSC-SSP surveys.
 Using the SED models of galaxies \citep{2021ApJS..254...15A}, the star formation rate, the stellar mass, the stellar metallicity and the stellar evolving age of the stellar population of the host GRB galaxy are estimated to be $\log({\rm SFR}/M_{\odot}{\rm yr}^{-1})=0.6^{+0.8}_{-3.3}$, $\log(M_*/M_{\odot})=10.0^{+0.3}_{-0.3}$, $\log(Z/Z_{\odot})=-1.3^{+0.6}_{-0.5}$, $\log({\rm age_{sys}}/{\rm Gyr})=-0.5^{+0.5}_{-0.3}$, respectively, pointing to a gas-rich, star-forming, medium-size galaxy. \citet{Savaglio09} presented the properties of the host galaxies of the sample including 46 GRBs.
 The average stellar mass is $10^{9.3}M_\odot$ with 1$\sigma$ dispersion of 0.8 dex.
 The average metallicity for a subsample is about $1/6$ of the solar's.
 The star formation rate is $(0.01-36)M_\odot{\rm yr^{-1}}$.
+It is worth noting that GRB hosts are smaller in size and they have higher stellar mass and star formation rate surface densities than field galaxies \citep{Schneider22}, and almost $\sim20\%$ of GRBs are heavily dust-obscured \citep{Perley16a,Perley16b}.
 For the host galaxy of GRB 240825A, its properties are relatively moderate in the GRB sample but with relatively low metallicity.
+Although its optical afterglow shows a significant extinction, both the evolving properties of the afterglow and the host location in the color-magnitude diagram suggest that its extinction is more likely from the circumburst medium.